Find out in less than a minute.

 Logan wants to increase the size of their solar array.
 He wants the biggest and baddest system on the block.
 Fiona likes the idea of being net zero and not using any electricity from the grid, but questions whether it’s really necessary.

-After talking with an Energy Engineer, they discovered they wouldn't be able to afford to be net zero.
+After talking with an Energy Engineer, they discovered they wouldn’t be able to afford to be net zero.
 Purchasing more PV panels and a battery big enough to cover all of their energy is out of their price range.
-It is more cost-effective to "peak shave", not get more solar, and only purchase a smaller battery.
+It is more cost-effective to “peak shave”, not get more solar, and only purchase a smaller battery.
+To determine how many solar batteries are needed, they assessed their daily energy consumption and the desired duration of battery backup.

 By comparing image #6 to image #3, you can see how the excess solar has moved.
 Instead of going back to the grid, the excess solar was used to charge the battery.
 Then the battery “shaved” the two highest peaks down to the same level.